-WARNING: Load capacity of lifter can vary, depending on pad frame configuration.
+MARNING: Load capacity of lifter can vary, depending on pad frame configuration.

-Make sure the pad frame has been assembled in the configuration that will provide optimal support of the load while lifting (see ASSEMBLY: TO CHANGE THE PAD FRAME CONFIGURATION).
-The pad frame configuration selected must be appropriate, both for the weight and for the dimensions of the load in question.
+Make sure the pad frame has been assembled in the configuration that will provide optimal support of the load while lifting (see ASSEMBLY: To Change the Pad Frame Configuration).
+The pad frame configuration selected must be appropriate, both for the weight and for the dimensions of the load to be lifted.